timo-jakob/atlassian-cloud-backup/README.md

 - **Frequency Limit Handling**: Respects Atlassian's backup frequency limits while maximizing backup freshness
 - **Clear Audit Information**: Provides detailed audit logs explaining each backup decision and outcome
-- **Most Efficient Strategy**: If Atlassian blocks triggering a new backup but has a newer server backup available, the application automatically downloads the newer version
+- **Most Efficient Strategy**: If Atlassian blocks triggering a new backup but has a newer backup available, this one is used instead.
 - **Backup Verification**: Every downloaded backup is thoroughly verified to ensure data integrity

 ## 🌐 Multi-Instance Support

 Currently, the application supports:
 - Backup of multiple Atlassian Cloud instances
-- Single user authentication per execution (multi-user support planned for future versions)
+- One user authentication (multi-user support planned for future versions)

 ## 🔮 Vision